9001 Wilshire Boulevard, Suite 308, Beverly Hills, CA 90211

 She received her undergraduate education from Northwestern University as part of the Honors Program in Medical Education (HPME), an accelerated six year medical program.
 She received her medical degree from Northwestern University Feinberg School of Medicine.
 After receiving her MD she completed her internship at USC in internal medicine.
 She then did her residency in Ophthalmology at University of Chicago.
 This was followed by a two year surgical fellowship in Cornea, Refractive Surgery, and Anterior Segment Surgery at Louisiana State University.
 At LSU she participated in laboratory and clinical research.
 She was part of the FDA Excimer Laser team for the Phase IIB trials.
-She has worked for 25 years in private practice offices in San Leandro, San Francisco, Santa Clara, Chicago, New Orleans and at the Palo Alto Medical Foundation collaborating with Stanford faculty.
-Her focus on Lyme began a decade ago.
+She has worked for 25 years in private practice offices in Beverly Hills, Los Angeles, San Leandro, San Francisco, Santa Clara, Chicago, New Orleans and at the Palo Alto Medical Foundation collaborating with Stanford faculty.
 Her publications include chapters on Corneal Topography, Refractive Surgery, Keratitis Sicca and several Ophthalmology Journal publications.

-With a holistic practice stemming from traditional Western, Eastern, and Homeopathic methodologies, Dr. Lehman’s focus lies in treating tick-borne diseases and related conditions such as tick-borne diseases and related conditions including infections from Bartonella, Babesia, Anaplasma, Erilichia, Rickettsia, Parasites, Mold, Marcons and viruses.
-Additional focus includes thyroid disease, adrenal fatigue and Gastrointestinal disturbances.
+With a holistic practice stemming from traditional Western, Eastern, and Homeopathic methodologies, Dr. Lehman’s focus lies in treating tick-borne diseases and related conditions such as infections from Bartonella, Babesia, Anaplasma, Rickettsia, parasites, mold, MARCoNS, and viruses.
+Additional focus includes thyroid disease, adrenal fatigue, and gastrointestinal disturbances.